-Please remember that you can choose to take this income any time from age 55 but the sooner you access your pension pot, the less time there will be for it to build up both from any potential investment growth and further contributions.
-If you buy an annuity, the income you receive will be paid for longer which is taken into account in calculating your annuity.
+Please remember that you can choose to take this income any time from your NMPA but the sooner you access your pension pot, the less time there will be for it to build up, both from any potential investment growth and further contributions.

+If you buy an annuity, the income you receive will be guaranteed for the rest of your life, no matter how long you live.

 All of these factors will reduce the size of annuity you will receive.

+Example 1:

-Example 1 Contributing £50 a month
+Contributing £50 a month